By Holly Scott Gardner, Student, Coventry University

 Becoming a student is a really exciting time.
 Not only do you get to study something you are genuinely interested in, you also have the chance to get involved with activities on campus and in the community.
 From sport to music, fundraising and campaigning there is something for everyone.

 I can say without a doubt that being an active member of the university community has benefited me greatly as an individual.
 In one year I have grown so much as a person and I’m so excited to see where I will be upon graduation.
-Here are just some of the ways participating in activities can benefit you as a disabled student.
+Here are just some of the ways participating in activities can benefit you as a student with a disability.

 You will meet a lot of people.